Call us now: 01962 217640

 Joanne Houston is also a Resolution accredited specialist in international family law and has vast experience of dealing with the international aspects of the law relating to children and in particular the removal of children from England and Wales by resident and non-resident parents.

-Just Family Law offers Skype mediation to particularly assist families where one parent is living abroad and wishes to agree child arrangements in preparation for a return to the UK.
+As well as advising clients currently resident in the UK, our international practice has allowed us to help families where one or both parents are living abroad and wish to agree child arrangements in preparation for a return to the UK.